twitter YouTube LinkedIn

 Participant at animation club.
 Press Play Films.

-Having witnessed successful outcomes for autistic children participating in its stop-motion animation workshops, Press Play Films wants to investigate why this is and how cultural sector practitioners can design effective, engaging extra-curricular activities for autistic and neurotypical children.
+What is the best way to engage autistic children?
+Having witnessed positive outcomes for autistic children participating in its stop-motion animation workshops, Press Play Films is investigating why this is and how cultural sector practitioners can design effective, engaging extra-curricular activities for autistic and neurotypical children.

-Working in partnership with neuroscientist Sophie Forster, this project takes a mixed-method approach using electroencephalography (EEG) readings of children’s brain waves as they produce animations and the content of the animations themselves.
+Working in partnership with neuroscientist Sophie Forster, this project is taking a mixed-method approach using electroencephalography (EEG) readings of participant’s brain waves as they produce animations and analysis of the content of the animations themselves.
 The participant-led animation films produced may also incorporate the powerful images of EEG waves in novel, artistic ways.

 The scientific data sets collated through this research will potentially serve as pilot data for the future extension of the project.